matthewmodestino/splunk-fargate-firelens-demo/README.md

 https://github.com/aws-samples/amazon-ecs-firelens-examples

 You may find it handy to have a JSON linter close by when working with task definitions! - https://jsonlint.com/

+Will explore adding more custom keys to the records as needed.